 Customers with Visual or Hearing impairment

-Please let us know in advance, preferably at time of making your reservation if you need a wheelchair.
-We will do our best to ensure that this is available timely at the airport.
+Please let us know in advance, preferably at the time of making your reservation if you need a wheelchair.
+We will do our best to ensure that this is available timely at the airport when you arrive.

 - We can usually arrange to carry your wheelchair or mobility aid on your flight.